-Leiden Observatory provides full education programmes in Astronomy both at the Bachelor’s and Master’s level.
+Leiden Observatory provides full education programmes in Astronomy both at the bachelor’s and master’s level.

 By effectively integrating world-class scientific research and excellent education, the institute delivers professional astronomers with internationally recognized academic Bachelor of Science (BSc) and Master of Science (MSc) degrees.
 Leiden Observatory also offers post-graduate programme leading to a Doctor of Philosophy (PhD) degree.
 Cutting edge research infrastructure, a welcoming environment and an open international atmosphere with highly approachable renowned staff are key elements of Leiden Observatory’s education programmes.

-Leiden Observatory’s two-year Master’s programme in Astronomy offers access to cutting edge research in modern astronomy.
+Leiden Observatory’s two-year master’s programme in Astronomy offers access to cutting edge research in modern astronomy.
 Main focus areas are the formation and evolution of galaxies, from high-redshifts to the nearby universe, exoplanets, and the birth and death of stars, including the lifecycle of dust and gas.
-In four research oriented specializations (Research, Cosmology, Instrumentation and Data Science) and three practically oriented specializations (Education, Science-Based Business and Science Communication & Society), students are prepared for a wide variety of careers.
+In four research oriented specializations (Research, Cosmology, Instrumentation and Data Science) and three practically oriented specializations (Education, Business Studies and Science Communication & Society), students are prepared for a wide variety of careers.